DinaBouazzafen/the_ledger/af.md

 Today the methods are softer,
 but the pattern is uncomfortably familiar.

+────────────────────────────────

+Status: PATTERN DETECTED

+Next:
-Type "RESIST POLITICIZATION" to list the symptoms.
+  Type `RESIST POLITICIZATION` to scan symptoms.

+Commands:
+  `ls`   — available actions
+  `back` — return to previous layer